top of page

 Attach Your Project Yarn:

 1. With the I-cord complete, introduce your project yarn.
 Continue knitting, picking up stitches from the I-cord as directed by your pattern.
-This allows the waste yarn to act as a secure placeholder (see above video).
+This allows the waste yarn to act as a secure placeholder (see the video above).

 2. Begin Your Project: Work your pattern as usual.
 The I-cord will stay in place until you’re ready to remove it.

-3. Remove the Belly Button: When your project is complete, gently unravel the I-cord waste yarn to reveal live stitches or a clean edge, depending on your needs.
+3. Remove the Belly Button: When your project is complete, gently unravel the I-cord waste yarn.
+This will reveal live stitches or a clean edge, depending on your needs.
 Use these stitches to bind off, graft, or continue knitting.

 bottom of page